Is The Indian Economy Slowing Down?

 Playing Around With Data

-In yesterday’s post, I spoke about collection, and a teeny-tiny bit about the history of the institutions behind data collection exercises in India.1
+In yesterday’s post, I spoke about collection, and a teeny-tiny bit about the history of the institutions behind data collection exercises in India.((Really teeny-tiny bit.
+Please read the whole thing))

 In today’s post, I’ll compare two websites – one American and one Indian – to show you how both countries allow researchers to use the data that has been collected.
 Spoiler alert: the American website does a way better job.
 The idea isn’t to run down the Indian website, but to see how much distance we need to cover in terms of improvement.